 By Heidi Moretti, MS, RD

-There are 7 essential oils that may improve thyroid function.
-First we will discuss what negatively affects thyroid function.
+There are 7 essential oils for the thyroid that may improve its function.
+First, we will discuss what negatively affects thyroid function.

 Diet & Environmental Factors

 Toxins and inflammation are known to make our thyroid function suffer.
 We know this is a real problem because a huge percentage of the population now has thyroid problems, including weight gain, altered metabolism and more!

 A great lifestyle can go a long way to helping your thyroid function

 The use of essential oils is also emerging as a great way to support our thyroid health.
 Many plants that are mentioned here support your overall health, your thyroid, and metabolism in many ways.

 Inflammation dictates a leaky gut, which in turn increases the risk of thyroid problems (1).